 HOW WE CAN HELP YOU REDUCE SUGAR

-The UFIT Clean & Lean Challenge is based around the premise of cleansing your body of sugars and reducing carbohydrates - under the controlled guidance of our nutritionists Wendy Riddell and Noa Harari - and re-introducing limited healthy sugars at the right time, whilst getting nourishment from a balanced diet of healthy fats, proteins and vegetables.
+The UFIT Clean & Lean Challenge is based around the premise of cleansing your body of sugars and reducing carbohydrates - under the controlled guidance of our nutritionist Wendy Riddell - and re-introducing limited healthy sugars at the right time, whilst getting nourishment from a balanced diet of healthy fats, proteins and vegetables.

 Whether you are new to the Challenge or have done it before - the benefits of stripping sugars and eating Clean & Lean are endless: